zig-gamedev/zig-gamedev/libs/ztracy/README.md

 }
 ```

-Now in your code you may import and use ztracy:
+Now in your code you may import and use ztracy.
+To build your project with Tracy enabled run: `zig build -Denable_tracy=true`.

 ```zig
 const ztracy = @import("ztracy");